etalab-ia/knowledge-base/docs/lab_ia/deploy_project.md

 That should be all :)

+### Security Concerns
+See [here](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) some actions that can be taken to secure our docker files.

 ### Common problems
 1. If you add a prefix like `/profiler/` to your app, make sure your app is aware of that.
 That is, your app may be listengin to `localhost` but since you will be receiving your requests at `yourserver.com/profiler/` you need to specify that in your app.
 For example, in my Python code for the profiler app, I specify this: